peterbn/EDx52display/README.md

 Of particular note is:

-- Live view of cargo hold
+- Live view of cargo hold - *keep track while mining*
-- Value of scanning and mapping the system
+- Value of scanning and mapping the system - *know where to go, without checking system map*
-- Surface gravity of the planet you are about to land on
+- Surface gravity of the planet you are about to land on - *avoid becoming a stellar pancacke!*

 ### Page 1: Cargo hold